Code-Institute-Submissions/biodiversity/README.md

 **The Size Pie Chart**

 This chart shows at a glance the relative sizes of the Alaskan National Parks.
-Selecting one, or more, of the parks filters the results on the species chart.
+Selecting one, or more, of the parks filters the results on the species chart displaying the species present in the park(s) selected.
 The reset button will clear all of the filters on all three charts.

 **The Species Pie Chart**

 This chart shows a rapidly and intuitive display of the proportions of the species types present either in the Alaskan National Parks or a selected sub-set of them.
 These results can be filtered by selecting a park, or group of parks, on either of the other charts.
-A selection on this chart will also filter the other two by species category.
+A selection on this chart will also filter the other two by species category, displaying the relative size of the parks where the selected species category is present on the Size chart and showing the number of different species within the category on the Species bar chart.

 **The Species Stacked Bar Chart**

 This chart shows the proportion of the species categories by individual park, rather than the combined total shown by the pie chart.
-This chart can be filtered by species category using the species chart and can be used to filter the species category pie chart by park.
+This chart can be filtered by species category using the species chart and can be used to filter the species category pie chart by park in a similar manner to the Size pie chart.

 #### Features Left To Implement